c1sc0c0/FLOBO/cats-grant.md

 Yet at the same time their research shows that Chain of Thought prompting seems to improve the performance of large-scale models on logical reasoning tasks, especially when using In-Context Example-based guidance rather prompt-based guidance.

-Yan & al used counterfactual prompts & prompt replacement techniques to evaluate impact on logical reasoning
+Yan & al used counterfactual prompts & prompt replacement techniques to evaluate impact on logical reasoning.

 I would like to replicate their research & explore some of the additional open questions I discovered in the paper: